| 1.

 please inform your family members and/or friends about your medical

-condition so if something should happen to you, they will be ready
+condition just in case if something should happen to you, they will be ready

 to take charge and act quickly in case of an emergency! |